USING OTHERS' WORK

 Using direct quotes in your writing improves your work and shows evidence of research and ideas in your assessments.
 Here, we explore how to use different quotes in your assessments.

 What is the difference between direct quotes, paraphrasing, citing and referencing?

 You'll need quoting, paraphrasing, citing and referencing to use work produced by other people in your assignments and support or challenge your arguments.
 You'll use a combination of these steps in your studies so it's important to understand the differences between them.

 - Quoting: copying the exact words of the original text, using quotation marks and the author's name.
 This can be from a book or an article on a reading list.

-- Paraphrasing: rephrasing and shortening the original text in your own words without using quotation marks, then writing the author’s surname, year of publication, and idea page number.
+- Paraphrasing: rephrasing and shortening the original text into your own words without using quotation marks, then writing the author’s surname, year of publication, and the page number of the idea.

 - Citing: writing the author’s surname, year of publication and, for direct quotations, page number to show where you found your direct quotation or paraphrased information.